 Q. What is a clarity enhanced diamond?

 A. Any diamond that has undergone a man-controlled process to improve it’s clarity is considered clarity enhanced.
 There are two popular processes used today, laser drilling and fracture filling.
 Laser drilling involves drilling a hole and injecting bleach into the diamond to lighten dark inclusions.
 Fracture filling also involves drilling into the inclusion but, rather than bleach the inclusion, silicon is injected into the diamond therefore disguising the inclusion to the naked eye.
 Laser drilling is a permanent enhancement method however, heat applied to a fracture filled diamond will turn the silicon black and in many cases this cannot be repaired.
 These enhancements are ethical only if disclosed to the customer before purchase.

 Q. What is Moissanite?

 A. Natural diamonds are formed deep in the earth by heat and pressure.
 Moissanite is created in a lab setting using heat and pressure similar to nature’s elements.
 Although moissanite exhibits the same physical characteristics as natural diamonds there are some differences.
 Mossanite exhibits double refraction under magnification.
 This will interfer with normal light reflection and dispersion.
 In addition, scientists have yet to develop a process which will produce a colorless Moissanite.
 Most exhibit a yellowish tint.
 The price for Moissanite is less but it is not inexpensive.
-A 1.0 carat Moissanite averages between $650 and $1000.
+A 1.0 carat Moissanite averages.

 Q. What is the difference between saltwater and freshwater pearls?